LSSI-ETH/plmfit/README.md

 ```

 ### Using PLMFit on a SCRUM setup (e.g. Euler)
 Navigate to the `scripts` folder, where you will find subfolders for each of the platform's features.
-Adjust the `experiments_setup.csv` file according to your needs.
+Adjust the `experiments_setup.csv` file according to your needs and simply call `./scripts/{function}/submit_{function}_mass.sh` from the parent directory.
 The columns in this file represent various arguments, most of which are the same as those mentioned previously.
 Here are the key columns:

 - `gpus`: The number of GPUs to request.
 - `gres`: The type of GPU to request, either by name or by size.